Wirecloud/wirecloud/docs/development/platform/themes.md

     - `wirecloud`: This folder contains the templates used directly by WireCloud.
 In general those templates are snippets for each of the components/pieces used inside WireCloud.
-For example, the `wirecloud/workspace/iwidget.html` template is used for creating the HTML of the widgets as shown in the workspace area.
+For example, the `wirecloud/workspace/widget.html` template is used for creating the HTML of the widgets as shown in the workspace area.

-        The exception are the templates provided in the `views` folder that pretends to provide the templates for the master HTML documents used by WireCloud.
+        The main exception are the templates provided in the `views` folder that pretends to provide the templates for the master HTML documents used by WireCloud.